The-Fallen-One-74/cvent/README.md

 # cvent

-Cvent is a website for medical professionals to give advice, tutorials and other information to others who need to learn.
+Mecc Inc. is a website for medical professionals to give advice, tutorials and other information to others who need to learn.

 The core website will consist of:
 - Informative pages